 - 1. Your spouse (excludes a divorced spouse) - 2.
-A child under age 26, only if the child is: - a.
-Your son or daughter (A court decree establishing paternity will be temporarily effective for 60 days, at which time an amended birth certificate listing the father's name will be due.) - b.
-A child legally adopted by you - c.
-Your stepchild - d.
-Your grandchild, niece or nephew for whom the court has granted custody to you or your spouse. - 3.
-An incapacitated dependent over age 25 will be considered for coverage provided dependent: - a is unmarried - b. is permanently mentally or physically disabled or incapacitated, - c. is so incapacitated as to be incapable of self-sustaining employment. - d. is dependent upon the subscriber for 50% or more support, - e. is otherwise eligible for coverage as a dependent except for age, - f. the condition must have occurred prior to the dependent's 26th birthday, and - g. is not eligible for any other group insurance benefits, including Medicare and Medicaid.
+A child under age 26, only if the child is: - a. your son or daughter (A court decree establishing paternity will be temporarily effective for 60 days, at which time an amended birth certificate listing the father's name will be due); - b. a child legally adopted by you; - c. your stepchild; - 3.
+Your grandchild, niece or nephew: - a. under 19 years of age; and - b. for whom the court has granted custody to you or your spouse; - 4.
+An incapacitated dependent child over age 25 will be considered for coverage provided dependent:

+- a) is unmarried, - b) is permanently mentally or physically disabled or incapacitated, - c) is so incapacitated as to be incapable of self-sustaining employment, - d) is dependent upon the subscriber for 50% or more financial support, - e) is otherwise eligible for coverage as a dependent except for age, - f) the condition must have occurred prior to the dependent's 26th birthday, and - g) is not eligible for any other group insurance benefits, including Medicare and Medicaid.